 Security at home and online

 See what you know about financial safety at home and online.
-Use your mouse to drag the 9 smart ideas to the right.
+Review this checklist that contains smart ideas for protecting yourself.

 Smart ideas for protecting yourself

 - Be wary of strangers you allow in.
 Keep sensitive data, credit cards, and checkbooks out of sight.